achekroud/dukeML/README.md

   - Should install the main R packages we will be using.
   - You should be able to source the script directly, and it will indicate whether it was likely to work
     - to do this type `source dukePackageInstaller.R` into your terminal.
-    - if it worked, it should return > [1] "This probably worked as expected"`
+    - if it worked, it should return "This probably worked as expected"
   - Either way, if you read the code it should be fairly easy to see which packages you need to install manually
 3. skeleton.R
   - Contains the main demonstration script that we will be working through.